edrouhardmicrosoft/miraicn-ui/apps/v4/README.md

-This is a wip registry for the `shadcn` canary version.
+This is a wip registry for the `miraicn/ui` canary version.
 It has React 19 and Tailwind v4 components.